flystack/misty/README.md

 * On demand services - Auto loads required versions
 * Low dependency - Use standard Net/HTTP and JSON gem only
 * Persistent HTTP connections (default since HTTP 1.1 anyway)

-## A solid KISS
-For REST transactions Misty relies on standard Net/HTTP library.
-No other gems are required besides 'json'.

-Not having to use the help of a more complex HTTP framework is a choice that reduces dependencies.
-Meanwhile a better reason would be because Openstack offers a common modus operandi across all APIs.
-The authentication process provides a Service Catalog serving all available APIs entry points.

 # How To
 Fetch and install